PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation

 \subsection{GTTA Classification Results}

-{\bfseries Results on CIFAR-10C, CIFAR-100C, and Imagenet-C.} This subsection presents the gradual test-time adaptation (GTTA) results on CIFAR-10C, CIFAR-100C, and Imagenet-C. For each task, the corruption severity of the inputs is gradually increased from levels 1 to 5, as discussed in the implementation details in Sec. \ref{gtta_desc}.
+{\bfseries Results:} Here, we present the GTTA results on the benchmark datasets.
+For each task, the corruption severity of the inputs is gradually changed as discussed earlier.
 Table \ref{tab:gtta} reports the mean classification error for GTTA across all severities.
-We observe that, for all the datasets, our approach outperforms or performs comparably well across all the baselines \cite{schneider2020improving, wang2020tent, wang2022continual, chen2022contrastive, park2024layer}.
-With most parameters frozen during the adaptation on each batch, our method is more robust and inexpensive than CoTTA \cite{wang2022continual}, which also demonstrates competitive improvements in the mean classification error.
+We observe that, for all the datasets, our approach outperforms or performs comparably well across all the reported baselines.
+With most parameters frozen during the adaptation on each batch, our method is more robust and inexpensive than CoTTA, which also demonstrates competitive improvements in the mean classification error.